Winter Term Visitor Guidelines

 Winter Term courses meet for a minimum of eight contact hours per week.
 There is some flexibility in course scheduling, but the course must meet at least three times weekly, preferably four.
 If it meets only three times, they may not be three consecutive days.
 The intensive nature of Winter Term courses requires concentrated effort from students, and the more that effort can be distributed throughout the week, the better student performance is likely to be.
 It is expected that the material covered will be roughly equivalent to what might be covered in a twelve-week course.

 The procedure for applying to teach a Winter Term course at Middlebury is as follows: potential visitors are asked to complete a Winter Term Course Proposal Form for Visiting Faculty and submit it along with a curriculum vitae, resume, or description of background and experiences relevant to the course you are proposing.
 Proposals are due on the first Friday in April.
-The deadline for Winter Term 2015 is Friday, April 4, 2014.
+The deadline for Winter Term 2016 is Friday, April 3, 2015.
 It is our preference that proposals are submitted electronically, in a word document format.
-If you have questions regarding this process, please contact Janis Audet, firstname.lastname@example.org.
-Proposals will be reviewed by the Curriculum Committee, which is chaired by the Dean of Curriculum, Robert Cluss (email@example.com; 802-443-5025).
+If you have questions regarding this process, please contact Janis Audet, email@example.com.
+Proposals will be reviewed by the Curriculum Committee, which is chaired by the Dean of Curriculum, Suzanne Gurland (firstname.lastname@example.org; 802-443-5323).
 Submission of a Winter Term course proposal does not guarantee approval.
-You are encouraged to contact Dean Cluss prior to submitting a proposal if you have any questions or would like to discuss possible topics.
+You are encouraged to contact Dean Gurland prior to submitting a proposal if you have any questions or would like to discuss possible topics.
 You may also find it helpful to visit our searchable course database to review Winter Term courses offered in the last year.

-You will be notified of the Curriculum Committee's decision in June.
+You will be notified of the Curriculum Committee's decision in mid-June.
 If your course is approved, a salary will be stated at that time.